Damntoochill/Learning-ML/README.md

 ## Day 4 : January 28, 2019

 **Today's Progress** : Learned about data imputation and linear regression.
 Did a project on BigMart sales prediction.
 I used Linear Regression to predict the sales.
 And learned about data imputation.
+I took the project from this [link](https://www.dezyre.com/project-use-case/predict-big-mart-sales)

 **Link of Work:**   [Commit](https://github.com/GopiMindgloer/Machine_Learning/blob/master/Bigmart_Sales_Predictions.ipynb)